Soundlapse Soundlapse is an artwork that intuitively alters the traditional

 was nominated for both the "Äänisäde 2022" and "Äänisäde 2023" awards.

-Promotion Centre Finland is funded the project.
+Promotion Centre Finland is funding the project.

 Team Sound design and production - Atte Olsonen